Registered Foreign Lawyers

 For an application to succeed, four basic requirements must be fulfilled:

 - you must be a foreign lawyer (see above)

-- the profession of which you are a member must be approved by the SRA as appropriately regulated
+- the profession of which you are a member must be approved by the SRA (see below)

 - your own professional rules must allow practice with solicitors in England and Wales

 - you must satisfy us as to your character and suitability.

 Approval of your profession by the SRA